koco19/epi3/Data/Multiple_Imputation/README.md

-# KoCo19 Epidemiological Analysis
+# Data

-Code for the statistical epidemiological analysis of the prospective Covid-19 cohort study in Munich KoCo19.
-The study website is http://koco19.de, see there for further information.
+Data used for the statistical epidemiological analysis of the prospective Covid-19 cohort study in Munich KoCo19.

 ## Structure

-The code is located in the following folders:
+The folder `/Multiple_Imputation` contains the following data:

-* `/Cluster`: Contains the clustering analyses via permutation tests.
-* `/Data`: Contains the data on the cohort, the datasets with imputed vaccinaton status for the seroprevalence estimates, the results of the multiple imputation for the non-response and risk factors analyses and some information on the Munich structure for the computation of the sampling weights and the calibration of these weights.
-* `/DescriptiveStatistics`: Contains descriptive statistics on the cohort.
-* `/NonResponse`: Contains the non-response analyses.
-* `/RiskFactors`: Contains the risk factor analyses.
-* `/Seroprevalence`: Contains the analyses to compute the seroprevalence estimates.

-Further:

-* `/Icons`: Contains a few icons used for visualization.

-## Data

-For data protection reasons, the data are not publicly available.
+* `Results_mi.RDS`: Results of the multiple imputation procedure used for the non-response analysis and the risk factor analysis.
+These data are obtained from the R script `NonResponse/Scripts/NR_mechanism_MI.R`.

 ## Contact

-For specific questions, please contact the responsibles indicated in the respective sub-modules.
+Ronan Le Gleut